 Is it any good?

-There are a few duds here.
+These songs are likely to keep kids riveted, but there are a few duds.
 Most of the songs on money seem a little off-base somehow.
 While one song explains the virtues of living within your means, another song on where all your parents' money goes explains that there's never any money left over.
 It's a little confusing.

 While the songs on the American Revolution and American histories are classics, it's glaringly obvious in retrospect that they only cover European immigrants.
 "The Great American Melting Pot" doesn't include the slaves brought here against their will, or the Asian immigrants who arrived on the West Coast instead of the East.
 The song about women's rights is glaringly white.
 You won't find the whole picture here, so it's up to parents and newer history books to fill in the gaps.
 But overall Schoolhouse Rock! is catchy and fun.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.